lvanderree/com.synplyworks.thenmore/README.md

 Feel free to add multiple ThenMore-cards in the same flow, or select the same device in more than one flow via the ThenMore-cards.

 ## Todo
+* add an overview of running timers in settings (similar to what the Countdown app does)

 ## Known issues
 * None so far

+## Version 0.3.1
+* fixed a bug that prevented timers could get reset

 ## Version 0.3.0 β
 * added extra feature on dim card